A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Abstract

 \section{Abstract}

-Let $(X_i)_{i \geq 1}$ and $(Y_i)_{i\geq1}$ be two independent sequences of independent identically distributed random variables having the same law and taking their values in a finite alphabet.
-Let $LC_n$ be the length of longest common subsequences of the two random words $X_1\cdots X_n$ and $Y_1\cdots Y_n$.
-Under assumptions on the distribution of $X_1$, $LC_n$ is shown to satisfy a central limit theorem.
+Let $(X_i)_{i \geq 1}$ and $(Y_i)_{i\geq1}$ be two independent sequences of independent identically distributed (iid) random variables taking their values in a common finite alphabet and having the same law.
+Let $LC_n$ be the length of the longest common subsequences of the two random words $X_1\cdots X_n$ and $Y_1\cdots Y_n$.
+Under a lower bound assumption on the order of its variance, $LC_n$ is shown to satisfy a central limit theorem.
 This is in contrast to the limiting distribution of the length of the longest common subsequences in two independent uniform random permutations of $\{1, \dots, n\}$, which is shown to be the Tracy-Widom distribution.